Mahdi-HuelQA/Context-Notes-App/README.md

 display search results//
 if empty dont create button//
 tailwind
-JEST: ensure code works
+JEST: ensure code works//
 proptypes
 then refactor
 then react router
-use json  file as db to store notes against users/ create db link to db create auth profile link to user
+use json  file as db to store notes against users/ create db link to db create auth profile// link to user//